Employees’ Electronic Communications

 D. The University does not routinely monitor or access the content of Electronic Communications, but may do so under the following circumstances:

 when authorized by the Senior Vice President or Provost;

 when required to release communications or files by law, by order of a court, or in accordance with the Virginia Freedom of Information Act;

 if accessed by Office of University Counsel;

 emergency situations involving an imminent threat of irreparable harm to persons or property;

 if resources are assigned to a group or publicly available to any user;

-if accessed by technical staff in their course of business.
+if accessed by technical staff in their course of business; or

-E. In general, University technical staff will treat Electronic Communications as confidential.
+E. In general, University technical staff will not disclose the content of Electronic Communications.
 If technical staff observe potentially illegal content in Electronic Communications or files while working to resolve technical problems or violations of University policy, they are required to report it to appropriate authorities.

 Employees means persons employed by George Mason University, including student employees.